brpaz/hawkeye/README.md

 "http" and "file" protocols are supported.
 For PDF files only local files are supported.

-You can pass additional parameters to the command. type "hawkeye -h" to see the available commands.
+You can pass additional arguments to the command. type "hawkeye -h" to see the available arguments.

 ## FAQ

 ### How does hawkeye compares with gnome-sushi?

 * [Gnome sushi](https://github.com/GNOME/sushi) is a quick previewer for Nautilus, the GNOME desktop file manager.
-It allows to preview the most popular file types just by typing the "spacebar" on the file explorer.
-Hawkeye aims for a more specific use cases, where you need to integrate with other apps, thus being a command line tool.
-Also it is more that a previewer as it allows zooming for example.
+It allows to preview the most popular file types just by typing the "space bar" on the file manager and supports many file types.
+Hawkeye aims for a more specific use case, outside of the file manager scope, where you need to integrate with other apps, thus being a command line tool.
+Also it is more that a previewer as it allows zooming and searching for example.
 This project doesnt want to be a replacement to gnome sushi and both can be used togeher for the ultimate killer workflow.

 ## TODO

-- Markdown preview css (margin, code blocks and colors)
-- PDF copy text
+-

 ## Contributing